Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Yes, employers cannot refuse to pay gratuity even if they declare bankruptcy.

-Employers are under a legal mandate to release gratuity within 30 days of your retirement or resignation.
-They will have to pay you an interest quotient on the due amount for any delays beyond this duration.
+Employers have a legal mandate to provide the gratuity within 30 days of your retirement or resignation.
+They must pay an interest on the due amount for any delays.

 • Insurance cover is available under the product.